pcingola/SnpEff/src/docs/snpeff/additionalann.md

 Unfortunately the project is not (currently) providing results files that can be used directly by annotation software, such as SnpEff.
 They will be available later in the project.
-So, for the time being, data has to be downloaded an pre-processed.
+So, for the time being, data has to be downloaded and pre-processed.
 We'll be processing these information and making it available (as SnpEff databases) as soon as we can.

 The latest Epigenome project processed information, can be found [here](https://snpeff-public.s3.amazonaws.com/databases/epigenome_latest.tgz/download).